hakonanes/astroebsd-nordif-tutorial/README.md

-# A tutorial on how to index electron backscatter patterns from NORDIF software in AstroEBSD
+## Tutorial: How to index electron backscatter patterns from NORDIF software in AstroEBSD

 This repo contains
 * [LaTeX files for the tutorial](latex/)